psychbruce/psychbruce.github.io/README.md

 #### 2017~present **_Ph.D.
 Student_** in Personality and Social Psychology

-Institute of Psychology, Chinese Academy of Sciences (IPCAS), Beijing, China
+Institute of Psychology, Chinese Academy of Sciences (IPCAS)

 #### 2013~2017 **_B.Sc._** in Psychology

-Faculty of Psychology, Beijing Normal University (BNU), Beijing, China
+Beijing Normal University (BNU)

 ## SKILLS AND EXPERTISE